ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-27-customer-in-agile.md

 ## Agile

 Agile software development (Agile) is an approach for software development, based on the iterative and incremental product delivery, adaptability to the changing environment.
 It is a set of values and principles.
-Experienced IT professionals came up with 4 values and 12 principles and collected them into “Agile Manifesto”.
+Experienced IT professionals came up with 4 values and 12 principles and collected them into "Agile Manifesto".

 Here are the Agile values: